Blaizzy/mlx-embeddings/docs/Homebrew-on-Linux.md

 ## Features

-+ Can install software to your home directory and so does not require *sudo*
+- Can install software to your home directory and so does not require *sudo*
-+ Install software not packaged by your host distribution
+- Install software not packaged by your host distribution
-+ Install up-to-date versions of software when your host distribution is old
+- Install up-to-date versions of software when your host distribution is old
-+ Use the same package manager to manage your macOS, Linux, and Windows systems
+- Use the same package manager to manage your macOS, Linux, and Windows systems

 ## Install

 Instructions for a supported install of Homebrew on Linux are on the [homepage](https://brew.sh).

-The installation script installs Homebrew to `/home/linuxbrew/.linuxbrew` using *sudo* if possible and in your home directory at `~/.linuxbrew` otherwise.
+The installation script installs Homebrew to `/home/linuxbrew/.linuxbrew` using *sudo* if possible and within your home directory at `~/.linuxbrew` otherwise.
 Homebrew does not use *sudo* after installation.
 Using `/home/linuxbrew/.linuxbrew` allows the use of more binary packages (bottles) than installing in your personal home directory.

 The prefix `/home/linuxbrew/.linuxbrew` was chosen so that users without admin access can ask an admin to create a `linuxbrew` role account and still benefit from precompiled binaries.
-If you do not yourself have admin privileges, consider asking your admin staff to create a `linuxbrew` role account for you with home directory `/home/linuxbrew`.
+If you do not yourself have admin privileges, consider asking your admin staff to create a `linuxbrew` role account for you with home directory set to `/home/linuxbrew`.

 Follow the *Next steps* instructions to add Homebrew to your `PATH` and to your bash shell profile script, either `~/.profile` on Debian/Ubuntu or `~/.bash_profile` on CentOS/Fedora/Red Hat.